 For Sale: Four good cart-horses, five and six-years-old; sound and good workers; inspection invited.
 A. Burton, Badsell Manor Farm.
 Five Oak Green.
 Telephone No. Paddock Wood 16.

-Fooball: Ramblers 'A' 0 Capel 1.
+Football: Ramblers 'A' 0 Capel 1.
 A fine display of goalkeeplng by O.Tuny prevented the home side from registering a single goal.
 T. Jenner scored for Capel during the first half and they held on to their slender lead until the final whistle.
-The Capel forward line played well, but the shooting was not particularly accurate.
+The Capel forward line played well but the shooting was not particularly accurate.